Greyia sutherlandii

 Tree

-This large shrub (photo 456) or small deciduous twisted Tree is up to 8m high and has a rounded crown that tends to spread to in excess of 10m in older trees.
-The Bark is initially smooth and a reddish grey (photo 462).
-As it ages, the trunk becomes rough, flaky and a darker brown to black (photo 461).
-The green to yellowish Branches are brittle.
+This large shrub or small, deciduous twisted Tree (photo 456) is up to 8m high in older trees.
+It has a rounded crown that tends to spread 10m or more.
+The Bark is initially smooth and a reddish grey to black (photo 462).
+As it ages, the trunk becomes rough, a darker brown to black and flaky (photo 461).
+The brittle Branches are green to yellowish.

 Leaves

-The spirally arranged, alternate, ovate to almost circular and shiny Leaves (photo 457) are leathery and simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
-They occur near branchlet ends and are nearly straight.
-A sheathing Petiole (stalk that attaches the leaf blade to the stem) may reach 7cm in length.
-The leaf Apex is rounded.
-The Base may be cordate (heart shaped – photo 468), lobbed and nearly clasps the petiole.
-The Blade is hairless or with very fine hairs and is up to 13cm wide.
-Young leaves are sticky.
-They appear to be similar to those of the geraniums.
+In this deciduous plant, the spirally arranged, alternate, ovate to almost circular and shiny Leaves (photo 457F) are leathery, rough and simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
+Fine hairs may be present on the nearly straight leaves that occur near branchlet ends.
+The Petiole (stalk that attaches the leaf blade to the stem: (photo 468), may reach 7cm in length and has a sheathing base (photo 457F).
+The leaf Apex is rounded (photo 468).
+In this photo the Base is cordate (heart shaped with deep indents where the leaf meets the midrib), making it look like the top of a heart.
+The Blade is usually hairless or with very fine hairs and is up to 13cm wide.
+Initially sticky and folded young leaves flatten as they grow (photo 457F).
+They are similar to those of geraniums.
 The thin smooth leaves have a leathery feel, are sized up to 12 x 10cm and clustered at branch ends (photo 456 – under Trees).
-The Margin has many small lobes that appear scalloped (having the margin marked with segments of circles – usually less than a semi-circle – photo 459).
-The prominent Veins arise from one point at the leaf base and are clearly visible on both sides (photo 468).
-Vein details are best observed against a strong light, with the aid of a hand lens (photo 446).
-The upper side of the leaf is dark green and the lower side a lighter green (photo 468).
+The leaf Margin has many small lobes that appear scalloped (having the margin with segments of circles – usually less than a semi-circle – photo 466).
+Many prominent Veins arise from the leaf base (photo 468) and are clearly visible on both sides.
+Vein details are best observed holding the leaf against a strong light (photo 466).
+The upper side of the leaf is dark glossy green and the lower side a lighter green (photo 468).
 Stipules (basal appendage of the petiole) are absent.
-In late autumn, the leaves turn shades of bright red or yellow before falling.
+Before falling late autumn, the leaves turn shades of bright red or yellow.

 Flowers